sakai-aigga/Python_Fundamentals_Assignment/README.md

     a temperature value and its unit and converts it to the other degree unit.
     Such as, if you enter a value in celcius then the programs returns its value in fahrenheit.

+Another task here is on Data Analysis.
+This task involves using the attributes of libraries like Numpy, Pandas and Matplotlib:

+    Task: NEPSE data analysis: A sample data has been retrieved on the 65 days NEPSE Index value and we are to analyze the data on some given scenarios like searching the index of last 7  days and plotting them in a graph.
+    Varius concepts and attributes has been used to build this program.

 ## The code is free for you to copy and make changes to.